cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Rookie (n.):** A person or team who doesn't know what they're getting into in FRC because it's their first time.~EricH

 # S

+**Safety (n):** 1.
+Conditions and/or procedures which reduce the likelihood of injuring personnel or damaging equipment.
+2. An award at FRC events which some teams think will go to teams who put up posters with lots of yellow and orange, have mascots wearing hard hats and orange vests, and yell Robot! a lot.
+Sometimes the judges think so, too.
+3. A means of scoring defensive points in the mythical upcoming American football-based game.
+4. A robot assigned a defensive role in the aforementioned game.~GeeTwo

+**Safety (verb):** 1.
+To shout ROBOT!
+ROBOT!
+ROBOT! when transporting a carted robot through the pits regardless of the noise or number of pedestrians around.
+2. To create litter by plastering homemade signs on every surface that fits an 8.5x11 sheet of paper.
+3. To remind people to wear Personal Protective Equipment correctly.~efoote868

+**Safety Adviser (n.):** Person in a green polo shirt whose job often appears to be to force teams to use the LEAST safe way of doing any given work in the pits.~EricH

 **Safety Captain (n.) :**- The role given to a non-drive team member in the pit.
 Usually given to someone thrown under the bus, but gets to wear a badge of honor.
 Generally has no authority or knowledge of safety.
 See Safety.~Michael Hill